DIAGNijmegen/website-content/content/pages/projects/ai-brachial-plexus-segmentation.md

 ## Aim
-In this study we will attempt to create a dataset of ultrasound images depicting the brachial plexus and use this dataset to train an U-net model in order to identify the region of interest in these images, which may potentially be used in clinical practise.
+In this project we will attempt to create a dataset of ultrasound images depicting the brachial plexus and manually annotate the brachial plexus for later use.

 Primary objective:
 1. Construct a dataset of ultrasound images depicting the brachial plexus with manual image segmentation

-Secondary objective(s):
-1. Train an U-net deep learning model using the dataset and teach it to properly identify the brachial plexus